nate-c-foster/scada2-doc/docs/intro/scada2.md

 Soft-Start UDT that inherent from the same Motor UDT and use the same symbol and faceplate.
 This also makes maintenance easier since there will be less core UDTs, symbols and faceplates to maintain.
-See image below for an example UDT structure using inheritance.
+See image below of a UDT structure using inheritance.

 <img src="../img/udt_structure.png" alt="View Structure" style="margin-bottom:15px;">